-Employees who are on a non standard work schedule or work 2nd or 3rd shift shall follow Department Work Rules for lunches and breaks.
+Employees who are on a nonstandard work schedule or work 2nd or 3rd shift shall follow Department Work Rules for lunches and breaks.

-(b) The Lunch Period and Break Times cannot be combined to the start or end of the shift in order to come in late or leave early.
+(c) The Lunch Period and Break Times cannot be combined to the start or end of the shift in order to come in late or leave early.

-18.615 More Than One County Position.
+More than One County Position 18.615